 Discovery

-In order for a wrongful death lawsuit to succeed, a plaintiff must show that the death at issue was caused by another person’s wrongful act.
-There are many forms of evidence that can be used to establish this causal link.
-The following are types of evidence frequently used by our Joilet, IL wrongful death lawyers to prove that a defendant caused a wrongful death:
+In order for a wrongful death lawsuit to succeed, a plaintiff must show that another person’s wrongful act caused the death at issue.
+Many forms of evidence can be used to establish this causal link.
+The following are types of evidence frequently used by our Joliet, IL wrongful death lawyers to prove that a defendant caused a wrongful death:

 Delays in Scheduling Cases